-Not too long ago, HuffPost shared data from research by scholars based at Ryerson University, which found Toronto to be the fastest growing city, not just in Canada but in the US as well.
+Not too long ago, HuffPost shared data from research by scholars based at Ryerson University, which found Toronto to be the fastest-growing city, not just in Canada but in the US as well.

-Experts have interpreted this differently; some predicting a housing crisis and others a boom for real estate investors.
+Experts have interpreted this differently, some predicting a housing crisis and others a boom for real estate investors.
 Think about it this way:

-Rent prices are already great in this city and they have been predicted to increase in the coming years.
+Rent prices are already great in this city, and they have been predicted to increase in the coming years.
 If you are paying for the property through a mortgage, that means you will have enough cash flow to foot your mortgage.
 The scrapping of rent control has also worked to the advantage of landlords.

-Gains and incomes, together with high demand, take the front line when it comes to evaluating why anyone would want to buy rental property in Toronto.
+Gains and incomes, together with high demand, take the front line when it comes to evaluating why anyone would want to buy a rental property in Toronto.
 The other reasons include:

 - Toronto’s real estate market has experienced steady growth and stability in the face of predictions of doom.